inaimathi/gtypist-single-space/gtypist.typ

 I:(5) Pointed Paragraph (r t)
 *:_M_R_L26
-S:    In our motor party on the return trip an attractive :quartet first tried to tell thirty or forty short travel :stories.
+S:In our motor party on the return trip an attractive :quartet first tried to tell thirty or forty short travel :stories.
 By turns they transferred to the theater, to art :matters, to court trial stories.
 In the latter a certain